-Here’s a testimonial from one of my students – 48 years old, who wore glasses since 9 years old and was afraid of driving for many years; she improved her sight from -8D to -6D in 3 weeks.
+Here’s a testimonial from one of my students – 48 years old, who wore glasses since 9 years old and was afraid to drive for many years; she improved her sight from -8D to -6D in 3 weeks.

 “Right now, driving is fun (-6 diopters) because I have these beautiful views of road and landscape in my mirrors.
 It shocked me at first.
 I pulled off the road and cried for awhile.
 I am also suddenly aware of distant landscape.
 In the past, I kept my “eyes” on the road about 10 feet ahead and follow the lines has been my method of driving.”

 In 5 weeks, her vision improved to about -4.5D.
 She hopes to be 20/20 in the next few months.